-- "Your Excellencies, Mr. Burgomaster, Gentlemen of the University Faculties, my Honored Colleagues of the Peace Conference, Ladies and Gentlemen: - "The Commission of the United States comes here this day to discharge a special duty.
-We are instructed to acknowledge, on behalf of our country, one of its many great debts to the Netherlands. - "This debt is that which, in common with the whole world, we owe to one of whom all civilized lands are justly proud,-the poet, the scholar, the historian, the statesman, the diplomatist, the jurist, the author of the treatise 'De Jure Belli ac Pacis.' - "Of all works not claiming divine inspiration, that book, written by a man proscribed and hated both for his polities and his religion, has proved the greatest blessing to humanity.
+"The Commission of the United States comes here this day to discharge a special duty.
+We are instructed to acknowledge, on behalf of our country, one of its many great debts to the Netherlands.

+"This debt is that which, in common with the whole world, we owe to one of whom all civilized lands are justly proud, - the poet, the scholar, the historian, the statesman, the diplomatist, the jurist, the author of the treatise 'De Jure Belli ac Pacis.'

+"Of all works not claiming divine inspiration, that book, written by a man proscribed and hated both for his politics and his religion, has proved the greatest blessing to humanity.
 More than any other it has prevented unmerited suffering, misery, and sorrow; more than any other, it has ennobled the military profession; more than any other, it has promoted the blessings of peace and diminished the horrors of war.

-"On this tomb, then, before which we now stand, the Delegates of the United States are instructed to lay a simple tribute to him whose mortal remains rest beneath it-Hugo de Groot, revered and regarded with gratitude by thinking men throughout the world as Grotius.
+"On this tomb, then, before which we now stand, the Delegates of the United States are instructed to lay a simple tribute to him whose mortal remains rest beneath it - Hugo de Groot, revered and regarded with gratitude by thinking men throughout the world as GROTIUS.